 Patients who indicated a survey was likely to be the last one they would submit during treatment were asked several questions about their treatment goals.
 Nearly all these patients, whether in detox or non-detox treatment, reported having been asked about their treatment goals during treatment.
 The vast majority (97%) of detox patients reported their treatment goals had been met, with the proportion of non-detox patients reporting at (88%).

 The vast majority (91%) of Shadow Mountain’s patients met the definition of having a severe alcohol or drug use disorder, and 58% reported having experienced all 11 of the DSM-5 SUD criteria in the year before starting treatment.

-85% of the patients at Ripple Ranchmet the definition of having a severe alcohol or drug use disorder.
-Both Albuquerque and Taos were nearly had similar numbers with an average of 92%.
+Change to "85% of the patients at Ripple Ranch met the definition of having a severe alcohol or drug use disorder.
+Our New Mexico facilities were similar, averaging 92%.

 Just over half (52%) of the patients had been in SUD treatment before, and 21% had attended four or more previous treatment programs.
 Two thirds (67%) of Albuquerque and Taos patients were new to SUD treatment, while almost all Ripple Ranch patients had been in treatment before.